 Supplemental Security Income (SSI) is the other Texas disability program available.
 It provides monthly cash benefits to children and adults who don’t have the necessary work history for SSDI.

-However, applicants must still satisfy the definition of disability and meet strict income and resource guidelines.
+However, applicants must still satisfy the definition of disability.
+They must also meet very strict income and resource limits.
 But there is no work history requirement since this program is funded through general revenue taxes (not Social Security).

-Currently 633,515 Texas residents are receiving SSI benefits, most of whom are blind or disabled.
+Currently 633,515 people in Texas get SSI benefits, most of whom are blind or have severe health problems.

-To qualify for Texas disability benefits through SSI, applicants must:
+To qualify for Texas disability benefits through SSI, you must:

 - Meet the SSA’s federal definition of disability.